 - Accommodation for Toronto residential modules

-$8,000 CAD due upon acceptance of admission, and balance due in four installments – September, November, January and March
+$8,000 CAD is due upon acceptance of admission, and the balance is due in four installments – September, November, January and March

 For information about payment options, please contact email@example.com.